About

 Prof. Bert de Vries

-BIASlab, Lazy Dynam
+BIASlab, Lazy Dynamics

 Inspired by computational neuroscience, Bayesian machine learning, and signal processing systems to develop intelligent autonomous agents that learn from their environment to automate novel signal processing and control algorithms.